 For some, it’s a fundamental and obvious piece of writing advice that they’ve practiced for years.
-To others, it sounds odd to the extent that following it would be detrimental to your writing.
+To others, it sounds so odd that following it would be detrimental to your writing.
 Because why would you want to kill your darlings?
 Aren’t they supposed to be cherished and nurtured?
-This post will show what the phrase means and how to commit the tough act.
+This post will show what the phrase means and how to commit the brutal act.
 Hopefully, this post will show you how killing a darling or two will improve your writing.

 Following the principle means prioritising your entire piece instead of all the small elements that create it, and it takes practice to view your writing in this way.
-With so many moving parts, something like a novel can be almost impossible to view objectively, but this is one piece of advice that depends on that, and it also helps the writer get to that place.
-It’s vital to cut what doesn’t need to be there, and killing your darlings certainly falls into this general advice.
+With so many moving parts, something like a novel can be almost impossible to view objectively, but this is one piece of advice that depends on that and helps the writer get to that place.
+Cutting what doesn’t need to be there is vital, and killing your darlings certainly falls into this general advice.
 It’s the most brutal version of it.

-Complex descriptions and purple prose are common examples of darlings that need killing.
-These passages fall into the darling category because the writer has spent a lot of time writing them with beautiful language.
+Complex descriptions and purple prose are typical examples of darlings that need killing.
+These passages fall into the darling category because the writer has spent much time writing them with beautiful language.
 But they rarely contribute anything that couldn’t be written quite simply.
-Instead of delighting the reader, they just get in the way.
+Instead of delighting the reader, they get in the way.

 How to Kill Your Darlings?